ci-labo-omu/MoFGBMLPy/README.md

                         'rule-interpretation', 'num-rules', 'total-rule-length
   --root-folder ROOT_FOLDER
-                        Path where results are saved --is-multi-label      Must be True if the dataset is a multi label one and False otherwise, which is the default --train-file TRAIN_FILE
+                        Path where results are saved --is-multi-label      Must be specified if the dataset is a multi label one and not specified otherwise, which is the default --train-file TRAIN_FILE
                         Path of the training dataset file --test-file TEST_FILE